 Roberts said her control in the ring comes from the goats knowing her so well.

 “The one that I used for showmanship, he’s a bottle baby,” Roberts said.
 “That’s why I think he’s very controlled.
 I’ve basically been his mother and it does have a lot to do with working with them.”

 She also enjoys showing bucks because they are so much more difficult to control and it brings with it a certain amount of challenge.

 On the breeding side of the field, Roberts said she selects her pairs based on appearance at the moment as well as breeding paperwork.
-Perhaps finding her calling somewhat early in her life, Roberts said she is interested in pursuing further education in reproductive science and that her dream would be to go to MIT, Stanford or Berkley, but would be quite happy to attend Iowa State University where her father went.
+Perhaps finding her calling somewhat early in her life, Roberts said she is interested in pursuing further education in reproductive science and that her dream would be to go to MIT, Stanford or University of California - Berkeley, but would be quite happy to attend Iowa State University where her father went.